MichaIng/DietPi-Docs/docs/software/dns_servers.md

     The output value of "100 %" signals a full `/tmp` filesystem.

     In this case the `/etc/fstab` could be changed to a larger `/tmp` by editing it.
-We propose to set it to a maximum value of 75 % of your RAM size (e.g. in case of 2 GB RAM, you could set it to 1500 M).
+We propose to set it to a maximum value of 75 % of your RAM size.
+E.g. in case of 2 GB RAM, you could adjust the mount option to `size=1500M`.
     This could lead to an output like

     ```